Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

 Another popular mechanism in the ordinal setting, beyond probabilistic serial (PS), is Random Priority (RP)~\cite{Moulin2018fair}.
 RP is strategyproof but does not satisfy envy-freeness, whereas PS guarantees envy-freeness but is not strategyproof.
 Despite these differences, the two mechanisms are closely related in certain settings.

-Che and Kojima~\cite{che2010asymptotic} showed that when there are multiple copies of each item, the outcomes of RP and PS converge as the number of copies tends to infinity.
-Kojima and Manea~\cite{kojima2010incentives} further showed with sufficiently many copies of each item, truthfully reporting ordinal preferences becomes a weakly dominant strategy for an agent with a given expected utility function under the PS mechanism.
-More recently, Wang, Wei, and Zhang~\cite{wang2020bounded} analyzed the incentive ratio of the eating algorithm and showed that it is bounded above by $1.5$, quantifying the maximum benefit an agent can gain by misreporting their preferences.
+\citet{che2010asymptotic} showed that when there are multiple copies of each item, the outcomes of RP and PS converge as the number of copies tends to infinity. ~\citet{kojima2010incentives} further showed with sufficiently many copies of each item, truthfully reporting ordinal preferences becomes a weakly dominant strategy for an agent with a given expected utility function under the PS mechanism.
+More recently, Wang, Wei, and Zhang~[\citeyear{wang2020bounded}] analyzed the incentive ratio of the eating algorithm and showed that it is bounded above by $1.5$, quantifying the maximum benefit an agent can gain by misreporting their preferences.

 In the cardinal setting, the classical solution concept of Competitive Equilibrium with Equal Incomes (CEEI) provides allocations that are both envy-free and Pareto optimal~\cite{VARIAN74}.
 The HZ mechanism builds on CEEI by incorporating matching constraints and has been proposed for a variety of applications, including course allocation and other assignment problems~\cite{Budish2011combinatorial,He2018pseudo}.
 Furthermore, CEEI and its extensions have been extensively studied in the context of both goods and chores, particularly in settings without matching constraints (see recent work~\cite{bogomolnaia2017competitive,ChaudhuryGMM22,ChaudhuryKMN24} and the references therein).